 GUEST POST: Did you know that pizza is only eaten for dinner in Italy?
 My sister BJ shares some interesting culinary revelations from a recent trip to Sicily.

 My husband and I recently took a week-long trip to Sicily, the island in the Mediterranean Sea that is probably more well-known for film scenes of “guns left and cannoli taken”, and less so for the surprisingly large concentration of charming hillside towns (many of which are UNESCO World Heritage sites).
 Apart from the good-looking scenery and blissful freedom from the usual tourist mobs that descend on more well-travelled cities, we were also quite surprised to learn a few things about Italians and their food, and how passionate they can be about the authentic Italian dining experience.
 Here are just a few things we learned:

 1. The cannolo owes its name and shape to bamboo

-A cannolo is a quintessentially Sicilian fried pastry dough with a sweet, creamy filling.
+A cannolo is a quintessential Sicilian dessert made with fried pastry dough and a sweet, creamy filling.
 Cannoli (plural of cannolo), translates to “little tubes,” but its name was originally derived from canna reed, or cane.
 This is because bamboo canes were what gave the original cannoli their shapes: the pastry was wrapped around the cane and deep fried, leaving a nice tubular, hollow pastry ready for filling.
 Fast forward several centuries to the emergence of EU regulations, food safety standards, yadda yadda yadda, and the bamboo has long been abandoned in favor of mass-produced metal tubes.
 Needless to say, the faint taste of bamboo found in the original cannoli is long gone, but the desert remains a favorite in Italy and the Little Italys of the world.